Adhil-B/EnergyCord/README.md

 # EnergyCord
-A cool client mod for Discord Web Version
+A simple client mod for Discord Web Version

 ### **Currently in Beta Version**